intel/QAT_Engine/docs/config_options.md

 --disable-qat_sw_sm4_cbc/--enable-qat_sw_sm4_cbc
     Disable/Enable Intel(R) QAT Software SM4-CBC acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with Tongsuo only (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm4_gcm/--enable-qat_sw_sm4_gcm
     Disable/Enable Intel(R) QAT Software SM4-GCM acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with Tongsuo only (disabled by default if qat_sw is enabled).

 --disable-qat_sw_sm4_ccm/--enable-qat_sw_sm4_ccm
     Disable/Enable Intel(R) QAT Software SM4-CCM acceleration.
-    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with BabaSSL only (disabled by default if qat_sw is enabled).
+    This flag is valid only when QAT SW acceleration is enabled using the flag '--enable-qat_sw' and QAT Engine is built with Tongsuo only (disabled by default if qat_sw is enabled).

 --enable-qat_small_pkt_offload